percona/portal-doc/docs/launch_PMM.md

 5. Verify the values in  the **Advanced Settings** and MySQL Configurations panels.
 6. In the **Network and Security** panel, make sure that you enable **Expose** to make this DB cluster available outside of the Kubernetes cluster.
 If you want the cluster to be accessible on the Internet, also enable the **Internet Facing** option.
 7. Click **Create Cluster** to create your cluster.
 Theis displays the **DB Cluster tab** with details about your new cluster.
-8. In the **Name** column, click on the bars icon <i class="uil uil-graph-bar"> next to the cluster name to open the Custer Summary Dashboard where you can start monitoring your database server using the available PMM metrics.
+8. In the **Name** column, click on the bars icon <i class="uil uil-graph-bar"></i> next to the cluster name to open the Custer Summary Dashboard where you can start monitoring your database server using the available PMM metrics.
 9. Use the menu on the left side to explore other important PMM features like Dashboards, QAN, Advisor, Percona Alerting, Backups.

 For more information about working with clusters in PMM, see **Dabases** topic in the [PMM documentation](https://docs.percona.com/percona-monitoring-and-management/dbaas/databases.html).